 - Welcome to Pursery financial advising…

-A client might say that they don’t want to be defined by a certain cliché and they are bigger than a plain ‘agency’.
-In that case, a writer and a designer have to address the fact that a reader comes from a totally fresh perspective and looks for the familiar traits to make sense out of what they see.
+A client might say that they don’t want to be defined by a certain cliché and that they are bigger than a plain ‘agency’.
+In that case, a UX writer and a UI designer have to address the fact that a reader comes from a totally fresh perspective and looks for familiar traits to make sense of what they see.
 So we shouldn’t fear using a term that is understandable and extrapolate further along the way:

 - We are UX writers.
 We write and edit texts for the touchpoints of users and brands.
 We work with interfaces and experience designers to make sure the texts in the products are clear, informative, and cause delight.